prasannavl/WinApi/README.md

 ### Goals

+- Every single method is `hand-written from a combination of Windows SDK headers and MSDN`, and tested for correctness.
 - Provide both safe (through helpers, and safety wrappers like SafeHandles, CriticalHandles), and unsafe wrappers (pure with minimal performance impact), in a clean way supplemented with inline documentation.
 - Provide a single DLL that can over time, be a direct equivalent of C/C++ `windows.h` header file for the CLR.
 Other Windows SDK wrappers may, or may not be in fragmented into separate packages.
 - Sufficient base to be able to write custom toolkits over Win32 based on Direct2D, Direct3D or even an external graphics library like Skia, without depending on WPF or WinForms - `Examples of usage with Direct2D, 3D, Skia, OpenGL are all in the samples`.